SyntheticBird45/meta/CHANNELS_CODE_OF_CONDUCT.md

 Community moderators have the right and responsibility to remove messages and medias posted by the malicious member and will communicate reasons for moderation decisions when appropriate.

-Community moderators have the right and responsibility to discuss actions with other moderators when the community is pleading revisions.
+Community moderators have the right and responsibility to discuss actions with other moderators, when the community is pleading revisions.

 ## Scope